kanjamad/learnAlgo/Linked-List.md

 };

 //To link them together, I have to explicitly from a reference between the two of them
+// so I can do that by writing something like

 nodeOne.next = nodeTwo;